hibbitts-design/docsify-this/README.md

 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
 * Utilize the supported URL parameters when embedding content to match each destination platform better visually

 ---

+### Docsify-This Core Design Principles

+* Frictionless Markdown publishing
+* Flexible content display control
+* Author possession of content
+* Support the 5 Rs of OER
+* Authors can help other authors

+---